-A student will be allowed ten (10) excused absences per school year without a doctor's note.
+A student will be allowed ten (10) excused absences per school year without a doctor's note, in addition to these 10 days a student may take up to 5 mental health days without a doctor's excuse.
+The mental health absences will not be included in chronic truancy days for a student but will be included in the chronic absenteeism category for the District.
+After 2 days the school will ask if the family would like a plan for treatment.
 After 10 days, all absences without a doctor's excuse are considered unexcused.
 Doctor's notes must state the student was unable to attend school and give exact times when the student was seen in the doctor's office.
 Parents please note: Nine (9) days of unexcused absence is considered chronic truancy (105 ILCS 5/26-2a) and may result in court action (705 ILCS 405/3-33.5).
-Parents please also note that 10 days of absence, excused or unexcused, will result in a student being classified as having "chronic absenteeism" on the school report card for the State of Illinois.
-The above attendance policy applies to Remote Learning days and In Person instructional days.
+Parents, please also note that 10 days of absence, excused or unexcused, will result in a student being classified as having "chronic absenteeism" on the school report card for the State of Illinois.
+The above attendance policy applies to In Person instructional days, Remote Learning days, Emergency days as approved by the Board of Education.